ronaldKM98/Docker/gpstrack/README.md

 * [AWS EC2 Production Enviroment](ec2-54-210-60-82.compute-1.amazonaws.com)

 ## Deploy your own instance using Docker
+First of all you'll need to setup a new virtual machine in AWS by following the instructions in this [video](https://drive.google.com/file/d/1ITGHTak0gdUv3m1izGxQM0eNpNmvvNuU/view).

 [Docker](https://www.docker.com/) is a container manager that among other things, allows you to migrate apps easily.
 Because of Docker portability the deployment steps are almost the same in DCA and AWS.
 Fortunately we have all settled up in the docker-compose file that you should see in the project's root directory, and all you've got to do is:
 * [Install Docker CE](https://docs.docker.com/install/) by following the instructions for your current system.
 * Get docker-compose